 Crowdsourcing comfort is particularly important in classrooms and lecture halls which seat anywhere from 15 up to hundreds of students.
 Before we make changes to the heating, ventilation, and air conditioning (HVAC) system of a room with a lot of people in it, we want to be sure the TherMOOstat feedback we have is representative of everyone in the room.
 This is why we need your feedback!

-Our team at the Energy Conservation Office reads every comment and verifies each TherMOOstat submission.
+Our team reads every comment and verifies each TherMOOstat submission, EVEN THE ONES WHERE YOU'RE SHOUTING AT US IN ALL CAPS.
 Verifying your feedback means we check it against the building’s HVAC system to make sure the equipment is functioning properly.
 The changes we make to HVAC systems are based on everyone's input, and the foundation of the idea of crowdsourced comfort.